 All rates of pay are gross rates (before tax).
-The tables below provide the rates that apply from 31 January 2025 (some casual rates increased on this date)
+The tables below provide the rates that apply from 26 April 2025 (some casual pay rates in awards increase on this date).

 Some pay rates in this award are below the applicable state minimum wage.
 The rates in this summary reflect the legal minimum rate payable to employees.